shumwaymark/sentinelcam/docs/YingYangRanch_Changes.rst

 ==========================

 Modifications to **imagenode** are fully encapsulated by the the ``outpost`` detector.
 There are two aspects to this effort.
-Providing support for log and video publishing, and developing an object tracker to fuel the **camwatcher** engine.
+Providing support for log and image publishing, and developing an object tracker to fuel the **camwatcher** engine.

 Example configuration with new options